 Conservative treatment is always the first option for spine problems, but when your pain persists, minimally invasive surgery may be the best choice for restoring your health and wellness.
 At American Neurospine Institute, PLLC, Ripul Panchal, DO, has extensive experience performing spinal surgery.
 Dr. Panchal also has a great reputation for taking time with each patient, explaining their treatment options and overseeing their recovery to ensure they achieve the best results.
-If you have questions about minimally invasive surgery or you need to schedule an appointment, call the office in Plano, Texas, or use the online booking feature.
+If you have questions about minimally invasive surgery or you need to schedule an appointment, call the office in Frisco, Texas, or use the online booking feature.

 Minimally Invasive Surgery Q & A

 Minimally invasive surgery is performed using small incisions and specialized surgical instruments that are easily inserted through the incisions.
 During minimally invasive surgery, Dr. Panchal may use an operating microscope or an endoscope fitted with a video camera to get a magnified view of the surgical site.

 As a specialist in spinal disorders and surgery, Dr. Panchal stays up to date with the latest technology.
 He produces exceptional results performing image-guided minimally invasive surgery, and in some patients, he uses computer- or robot-assisted technology.

 What benefits do I gain from minimally invasive surgery?

 When you have a minimally invasive procedure, you avoid the trauma caused by open surgery.
 Open surgery is performed by making one long incision that cuts through all the tissues, including your muscles.
 Then the tissues are pulled back to create an opening large enough for the surgeon’s hands to access your spine.